Noemiegrau/pizza-hunt/README.md

 * [Link URL of deployed app to Heroku](#link-URL-of-deployed-app-to-Heroku)

 ## **_Description of the project_**
 This project is a full-stack application using Model-View-Controller (MVC) paradigm and is deployed on Heroku.
 It is a blog website where users can post information about their dream pizza, their favorite toppings, comment and answer to each other.
+Users can create, read, update and delete data about their pizza in the database.

 Users can login safely into their account via username and protected password.